There are a number of ways to refer a patient to My Aged Care. You will need your patient's consent before providing information on their behalf.

 Read more about aged care programs including eligibility, available services and costs.

-Free materials such as My Aged Care brochures can be ordered via the department through National Mail and Marketing.
+Hard copies of some My Aged Care brochures are available, for free, through National Mail and Marketing.